 Capital assets, which include property and equipment are reported in the financial statements.
-Capital assets are defined by the Department as assets with an initial, individual cost of more than \$2,000 (amount not rounded) and an estimated useful life in excess of one year.
+Capital assets are defined by the Department as assets with an initial, individual cost of more than \$2,000 and an estimated useful life of more than one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at acquisition value at the date of donation.